lyx12311/osg_tutorial/README.md

 <!-- Submit jobs -->
 # Submit jobs
-Note: make sure your file has less than 5000 lines as you can only submit 5000 jobs at once.
+Note: make sure your file has less than 5000 lines since you can only submit 5000 jobs at once.
 ```
 condor_submit fib.sub
 ```